 - journals created solely for abuse,

-- journals where all material is a violation of the Terms of Service,
+- journals where all material is a violation of the User Agreement,

 - journals belonging to users with an extensive history of abuse,